nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 <br>
 #### 2.4.
-Finding all tasks containing any keyword in their name: `find`
+Find tasks containing particular keyword(s) in task name: `find`
-Finds tasks in which the name contains any of the given keywords.<br>
+Finds all tasks containing any of the specified keywords in task name, displays identified tasks in a numbered list.<br>
 Format: `find KEYPHRASE_WORD_ONE KEYPHRASE_WORD_TWO [KEYPHRASE_MORE_WORDS] ..., [MORE_KEYPHRASES] ...`

 > * Keyphrases are separated by commas